Rita1791/Elephant-TP53-Hotspot-Mapping/README.md

 ⚡ 60-Second Tour

-🎯 Key Results
+🎯 Explore the Evidence

-🧪 Research Workflow
+🧪 Follow the Workflow

-Understand the project
+Understand the question and signal

-Inspect quantitative evidence
+Inspect quantitative results

-Follow data to interpretation
+Trace every analytical stage

-🖼️ Figure Gallery
+🖼️ Open the Gallery

-📂 Open the Research
+📂 Browse Files & Code

-🤝 Connect
+🤝 Connect with Ritika

-Explore visual outputs
+View full-resolution evidence

-Jump into files and code
+Jump directly into artifacts

-Contact the lead researcher
+Collaborate or ask a question

 </div>